johnknapp/p4a-static/README.md

 # Playbook for America - Static Site

-A simple, single-page static website built with Astro and Tailwind CSS for the Playbook for America civic platform.
+A simple, static website built with Astro and Tailwind CSS for the Playbook for America civic platform.

 ## Tech Stack